 There are two ways how you can turn your art into high-quality posters:

-- Digitise your artwork with the help of professional photography or scanning.
+- Digitize your artwork with the help of professional photography or scanning

-- Use Adobe Illustrator or another graphic design program to create posters in a printable format.
+- Use Adobe Illustrator or another program to create posters in a printable format

 Some ideas on how to sell wall art:

-The easiest way to get your art printed on tangible products, is using a print-on-demand, or drop shipping service.
-This type of services will take care of printing, packaging, branding, and shipping of your custom products to your customers.
+The easiest way to get your art printed on tangible products is using a print-on-demand, or drop shipping service.
+This type of service will take care of printing, packaging, branding, and shipping of your custom products to your customers.
 Some well-known print-on-demand services are Society6, Zazzle, and Printful.

 Some merchandise you can sell with your art on it: